F1uctus/F1uctus/README.md

 <br/><br/>

-These skills mean that I'm experienced in technology stacks, related to given topics, and I've used them in my projects someway.
+These skills mean that I'm experienced in these technology stacks, and I've used them in my projects someway.

 ### 🌱 I’m currently learning (and looking forward to)
 - High-performance stack (Rust, C/C++)